 This on-demand course examines the role environmental psychology plays in innovation-driven design, particularly as it relates to color, lighting, sound, furniture and fixtures, finishes, artwork and decor, plantscaping, and programming; how to apply current research to a broad range of building types; how to evaluate the cognitive effectiveness of existing spaces; and how to source products and materials known to boost idea generation.

 Tour the course player

-Design Psychology for Creativity-driven Environments
+With Creativity in Mind: Design Psychology for Innovation-driven Environments

 His work has been featured on CNN and in such publications as The New York Times, Town & Country, Robb Report, Residential Architect, Builder, Traditional Building Magazine, L-Magazine, and Design Milk.

 Rattner holds a BA in art history from Columbia and an MArch from Princeton.

 We suggest moving this party over to a full size window.